NPER Function in Google Sheets

 • End or beginning: when payments are due.

-Most of that is self-explanatory, except perhaps “end or beginning.”
+Let’s start with “end or beginning.”
 By default, the value here is “0.”
-Let’s turn it to “1” (Beginning) and see what happens.
+Let’s turn it to “1” (beginning of the period) and see what happens.

 NPER function template